Aiven-Open/klaw-docs/docs/Concepts/promotion.md

 # Promotion

-Klaw allows users to control the creation of resources in their Apache Kafka environment through the concept of promotion.
+Klaw allows users to control the creation of resources in their Apache Kafka® environment through the concept of promotion.

 - This adds an extra layer of security, avoiding the risk of manually duplicating entries across environments.